sonic-net/SONiC/doc/mgmt/Management Framework.md

 ###### 3.2.2.1.6 Renderer scripts

-The actioner script receives the JSON output from the swagger client API and invokes the renderer script.
+The actioner script receives the JSON output from the OpenAPI client API and invokes the renderer script.
 The renderer script will send the JSON response to the jinja2 template file to parse the response and generate the CLI output.

 Example: "show acl"